-Zinc additives have been recommended by most engine manufacturers for years.
+Zinc additives in engine oils, have been recommended by most engine manufacturers for years.

-Because, The American Petroleum Institute (API) has regulated the amount of zinc additives level to .08 percent.
+Consequently, the American Petroleum Institute (API), has regulated the amount of zinc additives level, to .08 percent.

-As a result, Of the harmful effects zinc additives have on catalytic converters and emission control systems.
-Consequently, The latest (API) formulations are aimed at extending the life of catalytic converters.
+Because, of the harmful effects, zinc additives have on catalytic converters and emission control systems.
+So, the latest (API) formulations, are aimed at extending the life of, catalytic converters.

-Around 1996 most of the (OEM)s had already started manufacturing (OHC) engines with roller followers.
-As a result, Allowing them to use lower zinc-phosphorus anti-wear additives.
+Around 1996 most of the (OEM)s had already started manufacturing, (OHC) engines with roller followers.
+Consequently, allowing them to use, lower zinc-phosphorus anti-wear additives.

-Today, The use of (API) approved oils in performance applications will likely lead to trouble.
-This is during flat tappet camshaft break-in periods.
+Today, the use of (API) approved oils in performance applications, will likely lead to trouble.
+For instance, during flat lifter camshaft break-in periods.

 All This Has Left A Path Of Devastation And A Lot Of Pointing Fingers.

-This has left the average hot rodders confused and uncertain as to the best course of action.
+This has left the average hot-rodder, confused and uncertain, as to the best course of action.

 Various Parties Have Blamed Some Of The Failures On: